THE TANGERINE DREAM

 Trained 7 consecutive Karaka 2YO Million winners (2017-2021)

-- Only stable to train the Karaka 2YO Million & Karaka 3YO Million double (2020 & 2022)
+Only stable to train the Karaka 2YO Million & Karaka 3YO Million double (2020 & 2022)

-- Over 80 Group 1 race successes
+Over 106 Group 1 race successes

 Te Akau also provided the indomitable Gai Waterhouse with her first ever G1 winner in the Sydney Cup - Te Akau Nick who ran 2nd in the ‘93 Melbourne Cup won by Vintage Crop.
+The stable now sits on 2,938 domestic wins and continues its march towards the extraordinary milestone of 3,000 New Zealand winners.
+Last year, Sir David Ellis was inducted into the New Zealand Racing Hall of Fame.